-- Prepare a notebook: - o On the book's front cover print your name, class, section, and name of your TA. - This book will be used to record the data. - Use a pen for all data recording and guizzes. - Read the lab instructions for the upcoming lab and bring the lab manual to class. - Bring a scientific calculator, ruler, and tape. - Wear closed shoes.
+- Prepare a notebook: - On the book's front cover print your name, lab section, and the name of your TA. - This book will be used to record the data. - Use a pen for all data recording and guizzes. - Read the lab instructions for the upcoming lab and bring the lab manual to class. - Bring a scientific calculator, ruler, and tape. - Wear closed shoes.